December 29 – What Are We Waiting For?

 As I wait for those cafe dreams to fully transpire, I will keep developing my hospitality skills.
 I’ll continue to learn new things in the kitchen.
 I’ll keep preparing meals for others.
 I’ll keep baking with my daughters.
 I’ll keep praying over buildings in my city.
 I will keep watering those seeds of faith and promise.

-Now, my eight- and six-year-old both play.
+Now, my oldest daughters both play.
 It’s a great sacrifice for us, financially, and the prophetic word wasn’t even directed at them, but we will water the seed.
 We have taken the Lord at His word and have decided to pour into those future claims.
-Neither plays extremely well, but to us they are musicians, and we treat them as such.
+To us they are musicians, and we treat them as such.

 We need to do the same for ourselves.
 What are we waiting for?